EarthAsylum/docs.eacDoojigger/doodads/readme.md

 As such, these 'Doodads' may not work 'as-is' outside of the {eac}Doojigger plugin but do provide examples and methods that may be used or adapted to your project.

+Details on some of these 'Doodads' may be found [here](https://github.com/EarthAsylum/docs.eacDoojigger/wiki/How-To).

 #### For further documentation, see:

 :open_file_folder: [{eac}Doojigger Wiki: documentation and examples](https://github.com/EarthAsylum/docs.eacDoojigger/wiki)